2022 Dates: Online: March 21, 28 and April 4 - Cancelled

 Transitional ministry has a unique place in the mission of the church.
-While "interim pastors" have provided preaching and pastoral care between pastors for many years, "transitional ministry" involves training to lead congregations through a process of preparation for entering a new chapter of leadership for a congregation.
+While "interim pastors" have provided preaching and pastoral care between pastors for many years, "transitional ministry" involves training to lead congregations through major transitions with a process of preparation for entering a new chapter of leadership with a goal of sustained organizational health and vitality.

 Transitional ministry is a specific field within the broad context of pastoral ministry.
 It requires unique gifts and qualities and specialized training.